Power, Authority and Ambition

 Using Shakespeare’s great case study of power, authority and ambition as a guide we will go on a Mythodramatic and group process-led journey to explore participants' inner and outer relationships to these great themes in life and at work.

-If we choose to use our power for the benefit of humankind we need to prepare by exploring apparently opposing feelings such us vulnerability, powerlessness, anger, revenge and even self harm – feelings we witness in different characters in ‘Macbeth.’
+Part of our exploration will be the feelings that apparently contradict our notion of power: feelings such as vulnerability, powerlessness, anger, revenge and even self harm – such as we witness in different characters in ‘Macbeth.’

 At this crucial point in world history we ask - how can each of us find our own way to engage with the world from a place of integrity and inner resilience – even in the face of great external difficulty and challenge?